AlexJnshi/ab_react_project/README.md

 ```

 ## Logic and Problems
 This project only has two pages(no 404).
-All magics happened in landing
+All magics happened in landing page

+### Update on 9th Dec 2020
+- `/products?categories=2874` is Members-only category, I think it will show depends on log-in state.
+- Find couple small issues may affect UX, listed blow:
+    - When click category filters the data is not showing from first, but pagination is moving to 1.
+    - When moving to product detail page, the categories show slow or show previous product categories, then update info suddenly, may could solved by useMemo.
+- Not going to update anymore... this is the final version.
+Thanks for your time.

 ### Update on 8th Dec 2020
 - API `/categories?id:in=` with array fixed